ece362-purdue/f2022-public-labs/lab-04/lab_04.md

 - Is the Timer 7 counter enabled?
 - Repeatedly click on the Timer 7 `CNT` register to update its value.
 Is it changing?
 If not, the timer is probably not enabled.
 - Is the `UIE` bit set?
+- Has the interrupt source been enabled in `NVIC`?
 - Set a breakpoint in the Timer 7 ISR.
 Is it ever invoked?
 If not, you may not have named it correctly.

 ### 5.5 Demo time